tiwari91/my-form-app/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-FormBuilder Route: For creating forms with custom html elements, so far 4 are supported for testing.
+## Overview

+This project is designed to provide two key routes, each serving a specific purpose within your application:

+- **FormBuilder Route:** This route empowers users to create custom forms with a variety of HTML elements.
+Currently, it supports four elements for testing purposes.

-FormTemplate Route: For creating new form templates out of the recent published form builder, form will be autofilled if there's any form with the same name and same questions (work in progress).
+- **FormTemplate Route:** This route is focused on creating new form templates based on recently published forms.
+If a form with the same name and identical questions exists, this feature will autofill the form.
+Please note that this feature is still a work in progress.

+## Key Features

+- Create custom forms with HTML elements.
+- Supports various HTML elements for form building.
+- Create new form templates based on recently published forms.
+- Autofill forms with the same name and matching questions (in progress).